Magnum::Ui::AbstractUserInterface class new in Git master

 Implicitly calls update(), which in turn implicitly calls clean().
 The globalPosition is assumed to be in respect to windowSize(), and is internally scaled to match size() before being set to PointerEvent.

-If a node was captured by a previous pointerPressEvent() or pointerMoveEvent(), pointerReleaseEvent() wasn't called yet and the node wasn't removed since, calls AbstractLayer::pointerReleaseEvent() on all data attached to that node even if it happens outside of its area, with the event position made relative to the node.
-Returns true if the event was accepted by at least one data attached to the captured node, false if it wasn't and thus the event should be propagated further.
-The capture is implicitly released after calling this function independently of whether PointerEvent::setCaptured() was set by the implementation.
+If a node was captured by a previous pointerPressEvent(), pointerMoveEvent() or a non-primary pointerReleaseEvent(), calls AbstractLayer::pointerReleaseEvent() on all data attached to that node even if the event happens outside of its area, with the event position made relative to the node.

-Otherwise, if a node wasn't captured, finds the front-most node under (scaled) globalPosition and calls AbstractLayer::pointerReleaseEvent() on all data attached to it belonging to layers that support LayerFeature::Event.
-If no data accept the event, continues to other nodes under the position in a front-to-back order and then to parent nodes.
+Otherwise, if a node wasn't captured, propagates the event to nodes under (scaled) globalPosition and calls AbstractLayer::pointerReleaseEvent() on all data attached to it belonging to layers that support LayerFeature::Event, in a front-to-back order as described in Node hierarchy event propagation.
 For each such node, the event is always called on all attached data, regardless of the accept status.
-For each call the event position is made relative to the node to which given data is attached.
-Returns true if the event was accepted by at least one data, false if it wasn't or there wasn't any visible event handling node at given position and thus the event should be propagated further.
+For each call the PointerEvent::position() is made relative to the node to which given data is attached.

 Expects that the event is not accepted yet.